Watson-Personal-Assistant/developer/_content/trial/add-running-skill.md

 weight: 20
 ---

 A sample skill is deployed and running at `https://added-skill-jokes.mybluemix.net`.
 The skill is designed to tell jokes.
-In this task, you’ll register the sample skill with your Watson Assistant Solutions instance and add it to an existing skillset.
+In this task, you’ll register the sample skill with your Watson Assistant Solutions tenant and add it to an existing skillset.

 ### Procedure